TonyDeRosia/evennia-minimud/README.md

 inspect epee-2
 ```

-Modifiers use the form `Stat+Value` separated by commas.
+Modifiers use the form `Stat+Value` or `Stat-Value` separated by commas.
 Quote names that
 contain spaces or ANSI colour codes, as shown above.

 Add `/unidentified` before the name to create the weapon unidentified.